How share donations can help RNIB

 Donating shares is a simple and tax-effective way of supporting RNIB.

-Your shares will support our work in one of the most tax-effective ways to give money.
+Your shares will support our work and they are one of the most tax-effective ways to give money.
 RNIB and ShareGift have worked together for more than 20 years to ensure that any donation – big or small – has an impact.

 It means that very small share donations are helpful as, while these shares might seem almost worthless, ShareGift aggregates small shareholdings which would cost more to sell than they are worth and creates substantial savings by helping lower administration costs.

-Additionally, there are three key benefits to the donor:
+There are also three key benefits to the donor:

-If you are a highest rate (45 per cent) taxpayer you will be able to claim income tax relief equal to 45 per cent of the value of the gift.
+- if you are the highest rate (45 per cent) taxpayer you will be able to claim income tax relief equal to 45 per cent of the value of the gift.

 To qualify for the tax relief, the shares or securities must be: